EMFollower/EMFollower/projects/project1.md

 ---
 layout: project
 title: "Articles"
-description: "Description of Project #1"
+description: "A full list of articles can be found here"
 header-img: "img/home-bg.jpg"
 category: project1
 ---